MichealCodez/awesome-project-ideas/README.md

 For detailed instructions on how to contribute, please check our [Contributing Guidelines](CONTRIBUTING.md).

+## Code of Conduct

+Please note that we have a [Code of Conduct](CODE_OF_CONDUCT.md), and contributors are expected to adhere to it.
+By participating in this project, you agree to abide by its terms.

 ## Let's Build Amazing Projects Together!

 We appreciate your interest and look forward to seeing your creativity come to life.
 Let's make this repository a source of inspiration and collaboration.
 Happy coding! 🌟